 Individuals can be registered as prospect person participants if the organization does not have enough information to register them as person participants.
 Prospect persons can be registered as part of creating a new screening case or they can be registered in the same manner as the other participant types.
 They are modeled similarly to person participants but there are fewer information requirements during prospect person registration.
 This means that an individual can be screened for potential eligibility even if information on that individual is limited.
-If the organization gains more information on an individual after registering them as a prospect person, the prospect person can be then be registered as a person participant and any information held for the prospect person will be automatically copied to the person record.
+If the organization gains more information on an individual after registering them as a prospect person, the prospect person can be then be registered as a person participant.

 Prospect employers are registered in the same manner as the other participant types.
-If the organization gains more information on an employer after registering them as a prospect employer, they can then be registered as an employer participant.
+If the organization gains more information on an employer after registering them as a prospect employer, they can be then be registered as an employer participant.